 Desolate.
 Barren.
 Unforgiving.
 These are just a few of the words that pop into mind as you look out over Badwater Basin, the lowest point in the continental US.
 The parched patch of land shows little signs of life, yet it teems with tourist like us.
-It’s one of the many Death Valley attractions we visited, all of which left us in awe of the beauty and majesty of one of the most visited national parks.
+It’s only one of the many Death Valley attractions I visited, all of which left me in awe of the beauty and majesty of one of the most visited national parks.
 Now you can use this Death Valley guide to plan your own trip to the desert!

 Disclaimer: Some of the links included in this post are affiliate links.
 By purchasing products using these links, you can support a Cajun in Cali at NO cost to you.
 Getting the goods you want while showing support is the best of both worlds!